 Nandina domesticaItem #6220 USDA Hardiness Zone: 6 - 9

 - CareCare InformationEasily grown in average, well-drained soil.
-Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Watering may be reduced once established.
-Feed with a general purpose fertilizer in spring.
-Prune 1/3 of the stems annually to promote dense spring growth.Pruning time: spring.Light Needs:Partial to full sunWatering Needs:Once established, needs only occasional watering.
+Water deeply, regularly during first growing season to establish extensive root system; reduce frequency once established.
+Drought tolerant but best with supplemental summer water.
+Apply fertilizer in early spring.
+Prune one-third of the stems annually to promote dense spring growth.Pruning time: spring.Light Needs:Partial to full sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.